johanbn89/ML-project-foundations-data-quarry/README.md

 #### CI / automated environments
 - Credentials must be provided explicitly by the CI system
 - Common approaches:
-  - CI-managed secrets injected as environment variables **like this**
+  - CI-managed secrets injected as environment variables
   - Service accounts / IAM roles assigned to the runner
   - Mounted credential files (never committed to the repo)